McGill-ECSE321-Winter2021/project-group-03/README.md

 ## Team Members

 #### Zichen Chang
-Zichen is a student in his third year of studies in the Computer Engineering program at McGill.
+Zichen is a U2 student in the Computer Engineering program at McGill.

 #### Victoria Iannotti
-Victoria is a student in her second year of studies in the Software Engineering program at McGill.
+Victoria is a U2 student in the Software Engineering program at McGill.

 #### Mathieu-Joseph Magri
-Mathieu is a student in his second year of studies in the Software Engineering program at McGill.
+Mathieu is a U2 student in the Software Engineering program at McGill.

 #### Jiatong Niu
-Jiatong is a student in her second year of studies in the Software Engineering program at McGill.
+Jiatong is a U2 student in the Software Engineering program at McGill.

 #### Jack Wei
-Jack is a student in his third year of studies in the Computer Engineering program at McGill.
+Jack is a U2 student in the Computer Engineering program at McGill.

  ### Below, a table representing each member's role withing the team, and their hours worked per deliverable.